 This research was supported by NSF grant DMS1947438 and Williams College.
 The fourth listed author was supported by NSF grant DMS1561945.
-We also thank John Haviland, Fernando Trejos Suárez and Jiahui Yu for their comments on the problem during our many fruitful conversations.
+We also thank John Haviland, Fernando Trejos Suárez and Jiahui Yu for their comments on the problem during our many fruitful conversations, as well as the referee for their helpful suggestions.
+No data sets were used in this analysis; however, some Mathematica code was written to estimate certain integrals, and is available upon request by emailing S. J. Miller.